damianhakert/damianhakert.github.io/source/_posts/2015-12-03-why-we-shift-objectives-and-not-release-dates-at-gitlab.markdown

 * It gives open source projects a leading edge which increases adoption and participation.
 Predictable, frequent releases are crucial for open source projects: People don’t want to help and contribute on a project which is dead or stalled.
 * There are also advantages for the core developers.
 It promotes working with passion in periods of intense activity then celebration and relaxation.

 Recently, Michael Walsh of Enovate Design posted [a review of GitLab](https://www.enovate.co.uk/web-design-blog/2015/11/25/gitlab-review/).
-He mentioned the release date as a benefit, and I asked him how it affects his own work. he said it wasn't so much that it affected his own work...
+He mentioned the release date as a benefit, and I asked him how it affects his own work.
+He said it wasn't so much that it affected his own work...

 > "I like the regularity of monthly releases (the 22nd is a date I look forward to!) and it's a routine now to check the release blog post.
 The monthly releases certainly focusses my attention on GitLab more compared with other services that have no/little consistency to the timing of their releases." [see comment in context](https://www.enovate.co.uk/web-design-blog/2015/11/25/gitlab-review/#comment-2379718375)